MohammadBabaeifar/LCC_HVDC/README.md

 # LCC_HVDC

 A library for simulating line-commutated converter high voltage direct current (LCC HVDC) systems.
 This library is open source and free of use.
-This feature is an advantage over the exsiting libraries that are available in closed source tools for LCC HVDC studies.
+This feature is an advantage over the exsiting libraries that focus on LCC HVDC studies in the closed source tools.
+It is also the first Modelica library which concentrates on thyristor-based (LCC) HVDC systems.

 ## Library scope in brief